List of constituencies of the West Bengal Legislative Assembly

 The West Bengal Legislative Assembly is the unicameral legislature of the Indian state of West Bengal.
-It is located in the Shibpur area of Howrah.
+It is located in the B. B. D. Bagh area of Kolkata.
 Members of the Legislative assembly are directly elected by the people.
 The legislative assembly comprises 294 Members of Legislative Assembly, all directly elected from single-seat constituencies.
 Its term is five years, unless sooner dissolved.